 When assessing whether a trustee or grantor of a trust is mentally competent, there are many factors that must be considered.
 If your reason for questioning mental competence relates to the administration of the trust or management of trust assets, you will need to show that the individual is unable to manage his or her own finances or is unable to resist fraud or undue influence.
 The recent court case involving Donald Sterling and the Los Angeles Clippers highlights this issue.
 Mr. Sterling’s wife Shelly is attempting to remove Mr. Sterling as a co-trustee of the trust and block his attempts to revoke the trust based on claims that he incompetent.
 Attorney Scott Grossman recently discussed the factors that speak to his mental incompetence during an interview with KFI AM 640.

-Six Business-Related Factors That Apply to Mental Competence
+Six Business-Related Factors That Apply to Mental Competence as Opposed to Mental Incompetence:

 During his appearance on Shannon Farren’s news show, Attorney Grossman noted that the following should be considered when assessing Donald Sterling or any other individual’s mental competence for managing a trust: